 Are There Non-Surgical Treatments for Face Asymmetry?

 If you have minor face asymmetry, it may be possible to provide cosmetic improvement via the injection of soft tissue fillers.
 While fillers can offer notable results without requiring anesthesia, incisions, or a prolonged recovery time, it should be noted that the effects of fillers are strictly temporary.
 For more lasting improvement, reconstructive surgery is usually recommended.

 Learn More About Reconstructive Surgery for Face Asymmetry

 Face asymmetry can lead to a host of complications, not only with your self-image but even with everyday functionality.
 The good news is that reconstructive surgeons can typically address the problem and provide a lasting solution.

-If you live in Denton or Fort Worth, TX, and wish to speak with a reconstructive surgeon, we invite you to schedule a consultation appointment with SuperGroup, PLLC.
+If you wish to speak with a reconstructive surgeon, we invite you to schedule a consultation appointment with SuperGroup, PLLC.